xpqz/dyalog-docs/object-reference/docs/objects/root.md

 As the default value of [Coord](../properties/coord.md) is `'Inherit'` for all other objects, the value of [Coord](../properties/coord.md) for `'.'` defines the default co-ordinate system.
 It may be either `'Prop'` (the default) or `'Pixel'`. `'Inherit'` and `'User'` are not allowed.

 The [CursorObj](../properties/cursorobj.md) property is used to define a cursor for the application as a whole.
 Its default value is an empty character vector.
 If it is set to any value other than `''` or 0, the selected cursor overrides the [CursorObj](../properties/cursorobj.md) values for all other objects.
-If you want to indicate that the application is "busy", you can therefore set the [CursorObj](../properties/cursorobj.md) property on `'.'` to an hourglass for the duration of the operation, e.g.
+If you want to indicate that the application is "busy", you can therefore set the [CursorObj](../properties/cursorobj.md) property on `'.'` to an hourglass for the duration of the operation.
+For example:
 ```apl
       '.' ⎕WS 'CursorObj' 1  ⍝ Set cursor to an hourglass
 ```